Bempedoic acid Patient Tips

 1. How it works

 - Bempedoic acid works by lowering the production of cholesterol in the liver.
-It blocks an enzyme needed to make LDL (“bad cholesterol”).
+It blocks an enzyme needed to make LDL (“bad cholesterol”) and lowers your cholesterol or other lipid levels.

 - Bempedoic acid is a prescription medication used along with diet and other lipid-lowering medicines in adults to help lower high cholesterol.
-It is not a statin drug, but is used alongside statin treatments.
+It is not a statin drug, but may be used alongside statin treatments.
+It can also be used alone.

 - Bempedoic acid belongs to the class of medicines known as adenosine triphosphate-citrate lyase (ACL) inhibitors.
 It’s a prodrug and is converted to an active drug in the liver.

-- Administration of bempedoic acid with a maximum tolerated dose of a statin (with or without other lipid modifying agents) decreases LDL-C (low density lipoprotein cholesterol or “bad” cholesterol), non-high density lipoprotein cholesterol (non-HDL-C), apolipoprotein B (apo B), and total cholesterol (TC) in patients with hyperlipidemia.
+- Administration of bempedoic acid alone, or with other lipid-modifying agents, decreases low density lipoprotein cholesterol or “bad” cholesterol (LDL-C), non-high density lipoprotein cholesterol (non-HDL-C), apolipoprotein B (apo B), and total cholesterol (TC) in patients with hyperlipidemia.

 2. Upsides